sevko/large-pixel-collider/README.md

 	* [ncurses][ncurses]
 	* [Xlib][Xlib]

-You can also invoke the executable directly, with:
- *  : run a sample animation.
- * : run unit-tests
- * : run unit-tests

 ### features
 This project implements a rudimentary graphics engine from the ground up, using the `SDL` graphics library only for per-pixel access.
 The following algorithms